(And Should You Even Try When It Hurts to Simply Move?)

 Though it might sound surprising, exercise for joint pain is actually one of the best solutions, and it’s one that virtually everyone can (and should) take advantage of.

 Please don’t be afraid to exercise if you have joint pain.
 Exercise, even at high intensity, has been found to improve function among people with rheumatoid arthritis (a common cause of joint pain).[iii]
-It also helped to restore lean body mass, and this weight loss will also help take pressure off of your joints, potentially leading to even greater improvements in your pain.
+It also helped to restore lean body mass.
+This weight loss will also help take pressure off of your joints, potentially leading to even greater pain relief.

-Quite simply, exercise for joint pain should be considered a key part of your treatment.
+Quite simply, exercise should be considered a key part of your joint pain treatment.

-A comprehensive exercise program, once that incorporates high-intensity cardio with strength training, is best for most people.
+A comprehensive exercise program, one that incorporates both high-intensity cardio and strength training, is best for most people.

 - Range-of-motion exercises: Activities such as stretching, tai chi and yoga can help to gently increase your flexibility and maintain normal joint movement while relieving stiffness.